err0r-dev/Card0r/ai.md

 **Card0r** is a full-stack TypeScript application that generates personalised video greeting cards using AI-powered message generation and Remotion-based React video rendering.

+**Language Standard:** UK English is used throughout the codebase for all user-facing text.

 **Tech Stack:**
 - Frontend: React 19 + Vite + TypeScript + TailwindCSS + shadcn/ui
 - Backend: Node.js + Express + TypeScript + Remotion